nus-sps/modules.sp3176/Chapter 5/Appendix.md

 with $k$ the proportionality constant.
-We note that the angle subtended by the chord A'B' is slightly smaller than that subtended by the chord AB, by say 2$\delta$.
+We note that the angle subtended by the chord A'B' is slightly smaller than that subtended by the chord AB, by say 2 $\delta$.
 We can write the transit time as measured by observer P'.

 $$